 - Habitat: Typically found in sandy or muddy bottoms in shallow coastal waters and estuaries.

-- Camouflage: Excellent camouflage, blending seamlessly with the substrate.
+- Camouflage: Excellent camouflage, blending easily with the substrate.

 Types of Soles: